sungnga/react-ecommerce/react-frontend/README.md

 - Test the paypal sandbox account in Checkout page
   - When we click on the Paypal payment method, a paypal window pops up and asks for email and password
   - Enter the test email address and password

+## ORDERS
+**1. Order routes and controllers setup - backend**
+- In nodejs-backend directory, in routes folder, create a file called order.js
+- In routes/order.js file:
+  - Require in express: `const express = require('express')`
+  - Require in express router: `const router = express.Router()`
+  - Export the router: `module.exports = router`
+  - Create a route that creates an order based on the userId
+    - So the user must sign in and must be authenticated.
+We need to apply middlewares to the route for that
+      - Require in both middlewares from auth controllers: `const { requireSignin, isAuth } = require('../controllers/auth')`
+    - Last thing we need in the route is a controller method(called create) that creates the order when there is a request to this route
+      - Require in the controller method: `const { create } = require('../controllers/create')`
+		- Use **post()** method
+    - 1st arg is the route path: `'/order/create/:userId'`
+    - 2nd & 3rd args are middlewares: requireSignin and isAuth
+    - 4th arg is the controller method name to create the order: create
+    - `router.post('/order/create/:userId', requireSignin, isAuth, create)`
+  - We also need to create a route parameter.
+Anytime there is a 'userId' in the URL param, we want to run the userById controller method
+    - `router.param('userId', userById)`
+    - Require in userById controller method: `const { userById } = require('../controllers/user')`
+- In nodejs-backend/app.js file:
+  - Import the order route:  `const orderRoutes = require('./routes/order')`
+  - Use the order route: `app.use('/api', orderRoutes)`
+- In nodejs-backend/controllers folder, create a file called order.js
+- In order.js file:
+  - Write a create method that creates an order based on user id
+    - This method takes req and res as arguments respectively
+    - For now, console log to see what we get from the request body: `console.log('CREATE ORDER: ', req.body);`